dkilcy/robotics-iot/motors-propellers.md

 - Total weight - to determine minimum amount of thrust required for motor/propeller combination to produce
 - Frame size - to determine maximum propeller size

-Maximum thrust produced by all motors must be at least double of the total weight of the vehicle.
+Maximum thrust (in grams) produced by all motors must be at least double the total weight of the vehicle.
 - Recommended 3:1 or 4:1 ratio for regular quads
 - Higher for racing drones (5:1 up to 13:1)